VitoCammarata/YTManager/README.md

     pip install -r requirements.txt
     ```

-### Future Roadmap & Contributions
+### Future Roadmap and Contributions

 This project is constantly evolving!
 Here are some of the planned features:
--   A Graphical User Interface (GUI) for an even more user-friendly experience.
+-   Graphical User Interface (GUI) for even easier use.
--   Format selection (MP4 videos, other audio formats).
--   A configuration file to save playlists and preferred settings.
+-   Configuration file to save preferred settings.
--   Parallel downloads to speed up updating multiple playlists.
+-   Concurrent downloads and updates to handle multiple operations at once.
--   ...and much more!
+-   ...and more!

 Have an idea or found a bug?
-Please open an **[Issue](https://github.com/VitoCammarata/YTManager/issues)**!
+Open an **[Issue](https://github.com/VitoCammarata/YTManager/issues)**!
 Suggestions are always welcome.

+---